 Splendour in the Grass is one of the many gems of Byron Bay, Australia.
 Held annually since 2001, Splendour has quickly gathered a cult-like following, growing from a small one-day event, into two days, and now three days.
 The festival takes place in the North Byron Parklands, about 30 minutes from Byron Bay.
 The lineup never disappoints, featuring the best acts from down under and across the world.

-This year’s biggest acts include Kendrick Lamar, Lorde, Vampire Weekend, MGMT, Chromeo, and dozens of other killer artists, many of which are heading to Australia for the one and only show at Splendour.
+This year’s biggest acts include Childish Gambino, Tame Impala, Chance The Rapper, SZA, Foals and Catfish and the Bottlemen, and dozens of other killer artists, many of which are heading to Australia for the one and only show at Splendour.
 On top of music, there’s great food – over 70 vendors – and a family-friendly camping ground with lots of activities for kids.
 Splendour also focuses on being environmentally friendly, with zero-waste campgrounds, and carbon offset options, for those festival goers who like to keep things green.

 Where: Byron Bay, Australia

 Tomorrowland started in 2005 and has since grown into one of the largest electronic music festivals in the world.
-Due to its popularity, the festival is now held over two weekends, from July 20th to 22nd and the 27th to the 29th.
+Due to its popularity, the festival is now held over two weekends.
 There were over 400,000 people in attendance at last year’s festival, so if you want a ticket you better be ready to purchase one as soon as they go on sale.
-Held in Boom ( a fitting name), Belgium, Tomorrowland’s 2018 lineup will feature hundreds of artists from around the world on more than a dozen different stages.
+Held in Boom (a fitting name), Belgium, Tomorrowland’s 2019 lineup will feature hundreds of artists from around the world on more than a dozen different stages.

-This year’s headliners include Alesso, RL Grime, Rezz, Hardwell, and the number one DJ in the world, Martin Garrix.
-Each year, the festival has a different theme, this year’s theme being The Story of Planaxis.
+This year’s headliners include The Chainsmokers, DJ Snake, Afrojack, Armin van Buuren, and Vini Vici.
+Each year, the festival has a different theme, this year’s theme being The Book of Wisdom – The Return.
 Within the festival is the small, vibrant city of Dreamville, which is filled with a supermarket, hairdressers, and food vendors from around the world – the whole thing is a pretty magical spectacle to experience.

 Where: Boom, Belgium